xatabhk/matroska-specification/chapters.md

 Chapter 3 | 6000000000      | 6000000000    | 0 (chapter not used)
 Chapter 4 | 9000000000      | 8000000000    | -1000000000 (illegal)

-In the Matroska menu systems (Native,DVD) is the usage of an end timestamp depended on the current process.

 ### ChapterFlagHidden

 The `ChapterFlagHidden` flag works a bit different as the `EditionFlagHidden` flag.
 Each `Chapters ChapterFlagHidden` flag works independent.